GTNewHorizons/ServerUtilities/README.md

 ServerUtilities
 ===============
 ServerUtilities for server owners.
-Fork and Rebrand of FTBUtilities, FTBLibrary, and LatCore 1.7.10.
+Backport and Rebrand of the 1.12.2 version of FTBUtilities, FTBLibrary, and Aurora for 1.7.10.

 ### License